asifaminisonline/portfolio_website/README.md

 # Project Name

 > This project is a portfolio website which is created using pure Html5 and Css3.
+> This project has both features its mobile friendly as well as desktop too.
+> This portfolio project is now hosted and the link is given in the deployement section.

 ## Built With